Skip to main content

 Why Sleep Matters for Athletes

-• Injury Risk: 1.7x higher injury rate with <7 hours sleep
+1.7x higher injury rate with less than 7 hours sleep

-When basketball players extended sleep to 10 hours per night for 5-7 weeks, they improved sprint times by 4%, free throw accuracy by 9%, and 3-point accuracy by 9.2%.[2]
+When basketball players extended sleep to 10 hours per night for 5-7 weeks, they improved:

 Understanding Sleep Stages

 Not all sleep is created equal.
-Each stage serves specific recovery functions:[3]
+Each stage serves specific recovery functions that are crucial for athletic adaptation.

-Brain recovery, skill learning, emotional regulation.
-Critical for motor pattern consolidation.
+20-25% of total sleep.
+Brain recovery, skill learning, motor pattern consolidation.

 You cycle through these stages every 90-120 minutes.
-Early night = more deep sleep.
-Late night = more REM sleep.
-This is why both sleep duration AND timing matter.
+Early night provides more deep sleep, while late night offers more REM sleep.
+This is why both sleep duration and timing matter for optimal recovery.

 Sleep's Impact on Key Hormones